 - Get a medical and dental check-up – Annual physicals and dentist exams are a pain.
-They’re inconvenient, take up your time, and you go in expecting that the doctor is going to give some sort of bad news.
+They’re inconvenient, take up our time, and we go in expecting that the doctor is going to drop some sort of horrible news.
 But honestly, the build-up in our minds is almost always worse than the reality.

 Preventive healthcare is one of those “adulting” areas that pay off in giant returns.
-Exams and screenings can detect little problems before they become big ones.
+Exams and screenings can find little problems before they become big ones.
 And if you’re not feeling top-notch, your care provider can get you on the right track.
 Don’t wait until something bad happens!
-Turn off your PuffBaby voice, and go make that appointment right now.
+Turn off your PuffBaby whine, and go make that appointment right now.

 - Improve your diet – And while we’re talking about preventive healthcare… What the heck are you eating, woman!?
 Do you really respect yourself so little?
 Would you feed someone else the crap you ingest on the daily?

-Junk food and processed food create a vicious circle: We have no energy, so we eat processed convenience foods.
-And because we eat processed convenience foods, we have to energy.
+Junk food and processed food create a vicious circle: We have no energy to cook, so we eat processed convenience foods.
+And because we eat processed convenience foods, we have to energy to cook.
 Those foods fill the hunger void, and they (sometimes) taste good.
 But they’re expensive, low nutrition, processed to death, and filled with sugar, sodium, and preservatives.
 They’re pretend food.

 Do you truly want to get your life together?
 Eating real food is a good start.
 Our brains and bodies thrive on real food, good oils, and clean water.
-Real food is essential for good energy, immune system, moods, skin, and muscles.
+Real food is essential for high energy, healthy immune systems, great moods, youthful skin and strong muscles.
 If you’re not happy with any of those – improve your diet.